codeinaire/noMeatMayApp/notes.md

     2. All routes and assorted route middleware.
     3. Error handlers.

-# EXPORTS & MODULE.EXPORTS
+## EXPORTS & MODULE.EXPORTS

 - https://stackoverflow.com/questions/7137397/module-exports-vs-exports-in-node-js
 - http://www.hacksparrow.com/node-js-exports-vs-module-exports.html
    - module.exports has a higher priority over exports.

-# SECURITY

-- [Secure JS Applications](https://www.youtube.com/watch?v=BeKMbTSm7x8)
+## MIDDLEWARE

+- [app.use](https://stackoverflow.com/questions/11321635/nodejs-express-what-is-app-use) - this is the node command to add a layer to the middleware functionality.
+It can apply to a specific route `app.use('/', index);` or it can apply to every request that comes in.

-# NODE ES6
+## NODE ES6
    - Basically node.js [doesn't natively support ES6 syntax](https://stackoverflow.com/questions/30878363/import-es6-for-node), we have to install another package to use this.
 This isn't true.
 I'm using node v8 and there is native support for it.

+## SECURITY

+- [Secure JS Applications](https://www.youtube.com/watch?v=BeKMbTSm7x8)

 # ERRORS